A Human-Made Water Crisis

 Lead is a Brain-Damaging Component

-Elevated levels of lead exposure to the brain can damage the nervous system.
-Specifically, it may result in damage to the prefrontal cerebral cortex, hippocampus, and cerebellum.
-This is a serious health complication because it may lead to neurological disorders.
 This may include severe brain and nerve damage, intellectual disability, and behavioral disorders.
-One's risk for serious nervous system complications such as Alzheimer's disease, Parkinson's disease, and schizophrenia will also be higher than those who were not exposed to lead.
+One's risk for serious nervous system complications such as Alzheimer's disease, Parkinson's disease, and schizophrenia will also be higher than that of those who were not exposed to lead.

 Moreover, one may also experience a life-and-death medical situation such as coma, convulsions, and even death.